amoywang/sonarqube-mybatis-plugin/README.md

-## SonarQube MyBatis Plugin
+## SonarQube MyBatis Mapper XML Plugin
-MyBatis Plugin for SonarQube: Rules to check SQL statements in MyBatis Mapper XML files.
+MyBatis Mapper XML Plugin for SonarQube: Rules to check SQL statements in MyBatis Mapper XML files.

 ## What is Risk SQL?
 Risk SQL is that in the mybatis mapper file, there are some dynamic SQL, such as `<if test=""></if>` elements of Mapper file,